wadimw/dell-7577-hackintosh/README.md

 * Sensors? (temperature etc. I have some kexts in place but I don't really check that on macOS anyway so idk if they work)
 * SD reader? (rather won't didn't check)
 * Fingerprint scanner (3rd party don't work with Apple)
+* HDMI port (since it's connected directly to dGPU which is disabled so it will never work; You can use USB-C/TB3 dongle instead)

 ## Known issues
 * (Only on layout-id 21) After unplugging headphones loudspeakers turn back on only after ~25 seconds